opennorth/represent-canada/README.md

     mkdir data
     ln -s /path/to/represent-canada-data/ data/shapefiles

-To load the data into the API, see the documentation for the boundaries, representatives, and postcodes packages.
+To load the data into the API, see the boundaries, representatives, and postcodes packages.

-## International Use

-Apart from the postcode component, which is optional and simple to rewrite, we've tried to avoid any Canada-specific code in this project.
-We hope reusing our code isn't too difficult, and would love to hear about international project using this code.

-## Contact
+## Bugs?
+Questions?

-Please use [GitHub Issues](http://github.com/opennorth/represent-canada/issues) for bug reports, feature requests, etc. You may also contact [represent@opennorth.ca](mailto:represent@opennorth.ca).
+This repository is on GitHub: [http://github.com/opennorth/represent-canada](http://github.com/opennorth/represent-canada), where your contributions, forks, bug reports, feature requests, and feedback are greatly welcomed.

+Copyright (c) 2012 Open North Inc., released under the MIT license